Everything you need to know about Microsoft Power BI

 2. Customizable and interactive dashboards

-Power BI lets you create interactive and stunning dashboard that can be customized as per your business requirement.
+Power BI lets you create an interactive and stunning dashboard that can be customized as per your business requirement.

-Power BI Desktop is free of cost and you can start creating report to analyze with different visualization by connecting to different data sources.
+Power BI Desktop is free of cost, and you can start creating report to analyze with different visualization by connecting to different data sources.

 4. Robotic security